CryptoRepairCrew/electrum-multicoin-server/HOWTO.md

     $ strip litecoind
     $ cp -a ~/src/litecoin/src/litecoind ~/bin/litecoind

 ### Step 4.
-Configure and start litecoind
+Configure and start the coind

-In order to allow Electrum to "talk" to `litecoind`, we need to set up a RPC username and password for `litecoind`.
-We will then start `litecoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to the `coind`, we need to set up a RPC username and password for the 'coind`.
+We will then start the  `coind` and wait for it to complete downloading the blockchain.

     $ mkdir ~/.litecoin